 This course provides a study of juveniles and how they affect and are affected by the current juvenile justice system.
-The causes and treatment of delinquency and child abuse will be reviewed, along with the procedures utilized at both the county and state levels.
+The causes and treatment of delinquency will be reviewed, along with the procedures utilized at both the county and state level, as well as the issues of prevention and intervention.
+Employment opportunities in the field of juvenile corrections will also be discussed and explored.